celuck/D2R_Mod/README.md

         - Hotspur Boots
             - Added +5 to Inferno Projectiles

-        - Leap Boots
+        - Gorefoot
-            - Reduce Cooldown of Leap attack by 33%
+            - Reduce Cooldown of Seismic Slam by 50%

 New Item Modifiers:
     - Added melee splash affix to jewels
     - Added +# to Cold/Lightning Skills